anbonie/Renewable_electricity/README.md

-# Renewable_electricity
+# Renewable electricity

-Plot of renewable electricity around the world.
+Plot of renewable electricity around the world using geojson file and plotly.